How I Use St. Patrick’s Day to Drive Real Website Traffic

 • Customer stories with a holiday angle

-Lastly, always include a clear next step for your audience.
+Always include a clear next step.
 Whether it’s telling them to visit your website, sign up for a special deal, or make a purchase, guide them on what to do next.

 4. Create a St. Patrick’s Day Landing Page